 Nothing beats getting to enjoy the great outdoors with your family and your four-legged friend!
-Whether you plan to camp with your dog in the summer under the stars, or in the snow-covered wilderness, you will always want to make sure you have done enough preparation.
+Whether you plan to camp with your dog in the summer under the stars or embark on an RV trip with your dog, you will always want to make sure you have done enough preparation.

 If you’re planning to go camping with your dog, follow the tips below!